yard

 In summer, for an in‑ground loam bed, indeterminate tomato plants usually do best with a deep soak every 2–3 days once fruit sets.
 Peppers in the same bed can follow that schedule, especially bell types that sulk if the soil dries out between waterings.

 Root crops and greens behave differently.
 Carrots and beets need steady, moderate moisture to prevent cracking or forking.
 A thorough soak every 3–4 days often works if mulch helps hold surface moisture.
-Tender cut‑and‑come‑again greens like baby spinach leaves in sandy raised beds may need lighter, more frequent watering.
+Tender cut‑and‑come‑again greens like baby spinach in sandy raised beds may need lighter, more frequent watering.

 Treat these routines as training wheels.
 Your soil test and plant leaves always overrule the printed schedule.